ali123456790/spenlab.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the USM License

 ## Contact